Luehea

 Luehea is a genus of trees in the family Malvaceae.

 Its native range stretches from Mexico to southern tropical America and Cuba.
-It is native to the countries of; Argentina, Belize, Bolivia, Brazil, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panamá, Paraguay, Peru, Suriname, Uruguay and Venezuela.
+It is native to the countries of; Argentina, Belize, Bolivia, Brazil, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, French Guiana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panamá, Paraguay, Peru, Suriname, Uruguay, and Venezuela.

-It has been introduced into; Bangladesh, Dominican Republic and Puerto Rico.
+It has been introduced into; Bangladesh, the Dominican Republic, and Puerto Rico.

 The genus name of Luehea is in honour of Carl Emil von der Luehe or Lühe (1751–1801), a German botanist and chamberlain of Princess Caroline-Mathilde of Denmark; later a chamberlain in Vienna, Austria.

 It was first described and published by Carl Ludwig Willdenow in Neue Schriften Ges.
 Naturf.
 Freunde Berlin Vol.3 on page 410 in 1801.